ammar-ahmed22/nvim/README.md

 #### `:GR/:GetRun`
 This command takes 0 arguments.
 Displays the saved `run_command` or helpful message if there is none.

+### Creating files/directors
+With nvim-tree, it became a little eaiser to create files as I could just press `a` on the tree and it would prompt me to create a file/directory.
+However, I want it to be more interactive.
+I like how prompts look and feel so I created my own prompt with `telescope`.

+I can keep creating files and directories relative to the working directory until I am satisified.
+Can be run with `<leader>n` or `:PromptCreator`.

 ## Plugins
 All the plugins I use and what they do/how I use them are listed below:
 | **Plugin** | **Description** |